-If you still don’t have your form on hand by Feb.
-23, call the IRS taxpayer helpline at 800-829-1040.
+If you still don’t have your form on hand by the end of February, call the IRS taxpayer helpline at 800-829-1040.
 The Internal Revenue Service will need the following information:

-- Your name, Social Security and phone numbers, and address
+- Your name, Social Security number, phone number and address

 - The name, phone number and address of your employer